Squirrels will frequently make nests in attics, destroy gardens or other landscaping. Unfortunately, they also love to chew on electrical wires.

 So what can you do to stop those darn squirrels?

-As for your engine wires, I would recommend installing an electronic device that deters rodents from nesting in your engine compartment and chewing on wires.
+For your engine wires, I recommend installing an electronic device that deters rodents from nesting in your engine compartment and chewing on wires.

-The devices emit ultrasonic waves and LED flashing lights to deter animals from entering your vehicle.
-This is a excellent product and really works well.
+The Loraffe Under Hood Animal Repeller emits ultrasonic waves and LED flashing lights to deter animals from nesting in your vehicle’s engine compartment.

 They are fairly simple to install: just connect 2 wires to the vehicle battery to provide power to the device.

-A good electronic unit will have low voltage protection to automatically stop the device and prevent the vehicle’s battery from dropping below 10.5 volts to ensure you can always start your car.
+What sets Loraffe apart from other devices, is the built-in low voltage protection feature that automatically stops the device to prevent the vehicle’s battery from dropping below 10.5 volts to ensure you can always start your car.

-Here is a link to the Loraffe Under the Hood Repeller with all the extra features on Amazon if you are interested.
+Here is an Amazon link to the Loraffe Under the Hood Repeller if you are interested in buying one.

 Protecting Engine Wires With Rodent Tape